aetaix/supacms/README.md

-# Supacms
+# Thoth CMS

+Arf.
+Again another headless CMS...
+Yup, I know what you're thinking.
+After endless hours of searching for the perfect CMS, I've always ended up with the same conclusion: they all are too complex, or overfeatured, or too expensive, or too slow, or too... you name it.
+So I decided to choose simplicity other than anything else.

-Supacms is a headless CMS fully build for Supabase that allows you to create and manage content for your website or application.
+Thoth CMS is a simple headless CMS that allows you to create, edit, and delete content and collections.
+That's it.
+No more, no less.

-Made with Svelte 5 and Supabase.
+It don't require a team of DevOps to deploy it, nor a team of developers to maintain it.

+Build around Svelte 5 and TailwindCSS, Thoth provide a simple and fast interface to manage your content.
+Plus it's integrated with Vercel, so you can deploy it in a few clicks.

 ## Developing